 Fiat money is acceptable to everyone because the government guarantees it.
 So, it is valuable and useful as a means of payment because the government says so.

-Pros and cons of the gold standard
+Pros of the gold standard

 Unlike paper money, gold has intrinsic value.
 Everyone admits it is valuable, even if there is no guarantee from the government.
+There are several advantages to the gold standard.
+Here’s a deeper dive into two key benefits:

 Why was the gold standard abandoned?